abapify/fetch/README.md

 ## The concept

-Let's make it possible to call something like
+Let's make it possible to call something like this which will work in any system
 ```abap
 data(response) = zcl_fetch=>by_url( 'https://petstore.swagger.io/v2/' )->fetch( 'swagger.json' ).
 assert( response->status )->eq( 200 ).